 Second, Delta Center California supports a learning lab, which launched in June 2021.
 The learning lab is a 16-month program that brings competitively selected local teams together with the state association partners listed above.
 One of Delta Center California’s key goals is for local teams and state partners to be better connected so they can learn from each other and more effectively drive change.

 Local teams are composed of behavioral health (including mental health and substance use) and primary care providers.
-The six selected teams are:
+The five selected teams are:

 - California LGBTQ Health and Human Services Network, and Marin County Behavioral Health and Recovery Services